Home Working in Australia – What you need to know

 Pay less for your RSA course (Responsible Service of Alcohol).
 With this certificate, you are allowed to work in all places where alcohol is served or sold.

-Working in a city in Australia: jobs ans salaries
+Working in a city in Australia: jobs and salaries

 Work in Hotels and Restaurants (Hospitality)

 The hotel and restaurant industry employs many young travellers, especially during summer.
-You will be able to work as a receptionist, waiter, chef, kitchen hand, bartender, barista, all-rounder, etc. These jobs are generally well paid, from $22 to $25 / hr + tips, and hourly rates increase in the evening and on weekends.
+You will be able to work as a receptionist, waiter, chef, kitchen hand, bartender, barista, all-rounder, etc. These jobs are generally well paid, from $23 to $25 / hr + tips, and hourly rates increase in the evening, on weekends and on public holidays.

 work in australia